soleilvermeil/court-of-fontaine/README.md

 # Court of Fontaine

+> Let yourself be judged.
-A website that judges your artifacts.
+A website that judges your artifacts, characters and your entire life.

 ## How to use